fawzisal/awesome-metabolic-engineering/readme.md

 <!-- description -->

-Mostly tools related to constraint-based modelling/flux balance analysis.
+A collection of tools for constraint-based modelling (CBM), flux balance analysis (FBA), and related fields.
+Please feel free to [contribute](contributing.md)!

 </div>